Western storms bring flood threats, snow for Christmas

 In the Sierra Nevada, an evacuation warning was issued for about 150 homes downstream of Twain Harte Lake Dam after cracks were found in granite that adjoins the manmade part of the 36-foot-high (11-meter) structure.
 Authorities began releasing some water, but the dam didn’t seem in any immediate danger, Tuolomne County sheriff’s Sgt.
 Nicco Sandelin said.

-The Sierras could see 5 to 8 feet (2.7 yards) of snow through the holidays, with 10 feet (3.3 yards) possible at higher elevations, and authorities urged people to avoid traveling through the mountain passes, which could be treacherous.
+The Sierras could see 5 to 8 feet (1.5 to 2.4 meters) of snow through the holidays, with 10 feet (3 meters) possible at higher elevations, and authorities urged people to avoid traveling through the mountain passes, which could be treacherous.

 In Southern California, evacuation orders were issued Thursday night in Orange County because of possible mudslides and debris flows in three canyons where a wildfire last December burned the ground bare.
 The Orange County Fire Authority reported a mudslide Thursday night in one canyon that affected some roads but no injuries were reported.